Ukrainian Civil Issues

 The U.S. Embassy in Kyiv cannot apostille or authenticate documents issued in the United States.
 Such documents are apostilled by the Office of the Secretary of State (or the equivalent office) in the State which issued the original document.
 Documents issued by the U.S. Government are apostilled by the Department of State's Authentications Office.
 Contact information for the 50 Secretaries of State is available on the National Association of Secretaries of State website.

-Documents issued in Ukraine are apostilled by the Ministry of Justice, located at Artem 73 in Kyiv at these phone numbers: (044) 486-4216 (civil registry documents, i.e., death, birth, marriage, divorce certificates, etc.) in Room 155; and (044) 486-4988 (notarized documents) in Room 118.
+Documents issued in Ukraine are apostilled by the Ministry of Justice.
+Notarized documents are apostilled at Artem 73 in Kyiv in room 155 at this phone number: (044) 486-49-88.
+Civil registry documents (i.e. death, birth, marriage, divorce certificates, etc.) are apostilled at 15 Maryny Raskovoi in Kyiv at this phone number: (044) 233-65-13.
 Hours are Monday, Tuesday, Wednesday, and Friday from 9:00 am until 12:00 noon.
 A regular apostille takes one day.
 However, in certain cases the process may take up to 20 business days if the Ministry does not have a copy of the seal and/or signature on file.

 U.S. civil records (i.e., records of birth, death, marriage, etc.) are obtained from the State or territory in which they were issued.
 Please visit the Centers for Disease Control website for information on where to obtain such documents.